kasnerz/npfl140/05_task_generation/README.md

 4. Write the report describing your findings.
 5. Submit the report.

-**You should learn:**
+**In this assignment, you should learn:**
 - How to write a basic Python code querying a LLM through an OpenAI-like API.
 - How to set up a suitable prompt and parameters to get the expected output.
 - What are the opportunities and limits of recent open LLMs.

-Note that the assignment is pretty open-ended.
-We expect you to be creative and think and discuss about your findings ;)
+Note that the assignment is pretty much open-ended.
+We expect you to be creative and discuss about your findings :wink:

 ## How to start

 ### Find a team
-It is strongly recommended that you find teammates for the assignment.
-Your team can have **up to 5 people**.
+It is strongly recommended that you do this assignment in a team **up to 5 people**.

+As an ice-breaking / team-building activity, you should invent a name for your team (you will need to fill it later in the submission form).

 If you do not have any teammates for some reason (for example, you have not participated in the class), you can also submit the assignment on your own.

-As an ice-breaking / team-building activity, you should invent a name for your team (you will need to fill it later in the submission form).

 ### Run the code

-Clone or download this repository (https://github.com/kasnerz/npfl140) and navigate to the subfolder `05_task_generation`.
+Clone or download this repository (`git clone https://github.com/kasnerz/npfl140`) and navigate to the subfolder `05_task_generation`.
 Make sure you have Python 3 installed on your system.

 For starters, try running the code:
 ```